Tine-m/docker-ci-intro/deck/DockerCheatSheet.md

 You can find a more complete Cheat Sheet here: [https://dockerlabs.collabnix.com/docker/cheatsheet/](https://dockerlabs.collabnix.com/docker/cheatsheet/)

-# Docker Compose Cheat Cheat
+# Docker Compose Cheat Sheet

 The following is probably the only commands you will need for docker-compose this semester